Slow Cooker French Dips Soup has the beef and au jus flavors that a French dip would have along with added pasta and veggies.

 - Remove the roast from the slow cooker.
 Shred the meat with two forks, discard any fat.
 If desired degrease the broth in the slow cooker by laying a paper towel over the top, and remove it quickly.

-- Add the drained pasta and the shredded beef to the slow cooker.
+- Add the drained pasta, green beans and the shredded beef to the slow cooker.

 - Serve with topped with parmesan cheese if desired.